 In May 2021, Northwell Health officially partnered with SI-PPS to ensure the continuation of their work and now Northwell is the corporate parent and the sole member of the SI PPS LLC.
 Later that year, the SI PPS secured $5 million in funding to operationalize this algorithm into a comprehensive program for opioid misuse prevention, establishing an unprecedented value- based care coordination program standard for overdose and OUD treatment and prevention.

-The Staten Island Hotspotting Program is a two year, $5 million dollar pilot which seeks to treat roughly
+The Staten Island Hotspotting Program is a two year, $5 million dollar pilot which has engaged 1,500 Staten Island residents.

-The Hotspotting Program’s two-year Staten Island pilot program, launched in January 2022, builds upon the SI PPS strong data platform system as well as its alliance of treatment partners, to employ and prove out the Hotspotting Program’s effectiveness as a value based care coordination program for OD and OUD prevention and treatment.
+The Hotspotting Program’s two-year Staten Island pilot program, launched in January 2022, builds upon the SI PPS strong data platform system as well as its alliance of treatment partners to employ and prove the Hotspotting Program’s effectiveness as a value-based care management program for substance use disorder.

 The Care Coordination Plan incorporates four major treatment partners: Richmond University Medical hospital Center, Staten Island University Hospital (a Northwell Health Member), Community Health Action of Staten Island (a community grants based member of the FQHC Sun River Health), and the Staten Island District Attorney’s Office (See pilot partner description on the next page).
 The program intends to comprehensively treat 1500 Medicaid recipients on Staten Island over two years who are each at risk of a future opioid misuse event (see pilot program timeline).
 Staten Island has traditionally been amongst the hardest hit New York State Counties for the Opioid Overdose Epidemic and is also significantly representative of the United States in terms of socioeconomics and demographics, establishing it as a particularly useful social policy laboratory location for scalability considerations.